influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/concepts/key_concepts.md

 The timestamp for the point is `2015-08-18T00:00:00Z`.

 All of the stuff we've just covered is stored in a database - the sample data are in the database `my_database`.
-An InfluxDB <a name=database></a> **database** is similar to traditional relational databases and serves as a logical container for users, retention policies, continuous queries, and, of course, your time series data.
+An InfluxDB <a name=database></a>*database* is similar to traditional relational databases and serves as a logical container for users, retention policies, continuous queries, and, of course, your time series data.
-See [users](/influxdb/v0.11/administration/authentication_and_authorization/) and [continuous queries](/influxdb/v0.11/query_language/continuous_queries/) for more on those topics.
+See [Authentication and Authorization](/influxdb/v0.11/administration/authentication_and_authorization/) and [Continuous Queries](/influxdb/v0.11/query_language/continuous_queries/) for more on those topics.

 Databases can have several users, continuous queries, retention policies, and measurements.
 InfluxDB is a schemaless database which means it's easy to add new measurements, tags, and fields at any time.